ST. ELIZABETH of HUNGARY

-It is formatted as a recto page in an illuminated manuscript and depicts St. Elizabeth of Hungary, a 13th century princess renowned for her devotion to the poor.
+St. Elizabeth of Hungary was a 13th century princess renowned for her devotion to the poor.

 I drew St. Elizabeth holding loaves of bread that an angel replaces with roses; this is a well-known miracle that convinced St. Elizabeth’s husband of the worthiness of her charitable endeavors.
 Two other angels hold a banderole with the text and musical neumes for the communion antiphon from the common of a holy woman not a martyr:

 Dilexisti iustitiam et odisti iniquitatem: propterea unxit te Deus, Deus tuus.

 The border includes roses, butterflies, snails and a banderole bearing the inscription: